The-going/evlproject/content/pipeline/porting/timer.md

 Conversely, `ops->unregister_device()` is an optional handler called by `tick_uninstall_proxy()` for dismantling a proxy device.
 NULL may be given if the co-kernel has no specific action to take upon such event.
-In any case, Dovetail ensures that the proxy is fully detached and all the related resources freed upon return from `tick_uninstall_proxy()`.
+In any case, `tick_uninstall_proxy()` ensures that the proxy is fully detached and all the related resources are freed before returning.

 {{% notice note %}}
 Although this is not strictly required, it is highly expected that